Someone-anon-coder/Robotic_Arm/ReadMe.md

 # EEG-Controlled Remote Robotic Arm (Phase 1: Glove Control)

-A detailed README.md is the cornerstone of any successful project.
-This document serves as a comprehensive guide for developers, collaborators, and your future self.

----

 ## 1. Project Overview

 This project aims to develop an advanced control system for a high-degree-of-freedom (27-DOF) robotic arm.
 The ultimate vision is to control the arm using EEG (Electroencephalography) signals to interpret user intent. **Phase 1** establishes the core control system using a sensor-equipped glove as the primary input device.